niiknow/docker-hostingbase/README.md

 For convienience, sshd is enabled by default; just don't expose docker port 22 if you don't want to use sshd.

 ## php files
-1. pecl install latest v8 and v8js for php7.2+
+1. pecl install latest v8 and v8js for php7.3+
 2. pecl install pcs and couchbase for couchdb
 3. imagemagick lib for php-imagick support

 ## add repositories
-1. php 7.2+
+1. php 7.3+
 2. mariadb 10.2
 3. mongodb 3.6
 4. couchbase and couchdb

 ## Note
+1.6.0 - remove php 7.2 and add php 8.0, remove `make test` for phpv8js for php7.4 until it is fixed.  - note that couchbase and v8js are not yet compatible for php8.0

 1.5.1 - This container will go into EOL on April 2021 following Ubuntu 16.04 LTS lifecycle policy.
 At best, I may start a new branch/repo for Ubuntu 20.04 LTS.

 1.5.0 - removed deprecated php7.1 and add php7.4 - note that, pcs, igbinary, couchbase, and v8js are not yet compatible for php7.4